 The value of the TE scholarship is tuition or the annual set rate.
 Be aware that TE funding may include federal and state grant dollars, and any institutional scholarships, and merit or need-based institutional grants.

 Each TE school appoints a Tuition Exchange Liaison Officer.
-TE Liaison Officer’s are responsible for confirming qualified applicant.
+EXPORT TE Liaison Officer’s are responsible for confirming qualified employees.
 Tuition Exchange offers an online application process.
-Before completing the online application, be sure to check with your Export TE Liaison Officer for the TE application process.
+Before completing the online application, be sure to check with the Export TE Liaison Officer for the TE application process.

 Applicants need to check with all Import schools for any additional requirements.
 Requirements can include filing the FAFSA annually, maintaining minimum grade point average, being enrolled fulltime, and living on campus.

 The TE Liaison Officer is your institutional contact at your Export school.
 Your admissions counselor is the contact at the Import school.

 Tuition Exchange Central created a 20-minute generic podcast that answers the general questions asked by families.
 Take the time to listen and become more informed.
 Listeners are required to register.
 The information is collected for statistical purposes only.
 Tuition Exchange Central does not sell or use the information for any other purpose.